chiragxp/prepwise/README.md

-# Project Name
+# Prepwise

-Prepwise - An AI app for practicing mock-interviews for IT Professionals.
+An AI app for practicing mock-interviews for IT Professionals.
 In this app, users can talk with an AI agent to generate interview(s) based on their preferences, and once its generated, the user can practice that interview and get a detailed feedback including areas to improve!

 ## 🚀 Demo